Summary Judgment Motions in Employment Discrimination Cases: Procedural and Substantive Strategies

-A live 90-minute CLE webinar with interactive Q&A
+Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance to employment litigators for strategically pursuing or defending against summary judgment motions in employment discrimination cases.
+This CLE course will provide guidance to employment litigators for strategically pursuing or defending against summary judgment motions in employment discrimination cases.
 The panel will discuss considerations and best practices for drafting and arguing for or against summary judgment motions.
 The panel will also explain how summary judgment motions can impact trial strategy and settlement posture.

 - Procedural framework for summary judgment motions

 - Strategic considerations for employers’ counsel pursuing summary judgment in discrimination cases

 - Summary judgment on liability only or damages only?

 - Timing of motion